Look--a FREE Printable Body Measurement Chart!

 Today I have a special gift for you.

-It’s practical and pretty – it’s a measurement chart printable!
+It’s practical and pretty – it’s a printable body measurement chart!

 When you start using any workout, one of the most important ways to see if it is working for you is to track your results.